Ignition interlock device: Virginia

+Washington

 First-time DUI convictions result in one year of a mandatory ignition interlock device.
 A second conviction requires the IID be installed for at least five years, and on a third offense or greater, the requirement becomes at least ten years.
 Some convictions of negligent driving or reckless driving can require the convicted person to use an IID for a period of six months or longer.

 Countries who trialed, but have not adopted

 In 2018, 53 systems were trialed on a fleet of buses in Italy.
 No rehabilitation programmes for offenders are in place nor any legislation on Alcohol Interlock programmes have been adopted.

-The UK trialed the device in 2006 and decided not to proceed with wider use.
+The United Kingdom trialed the device in 2006 and decided not to proceed with wider use.

 Universal IID installation

 Proposals have been made to install IIDs on all new vehicles, set to the legal limit for the driver.
 Some politicians in Sweden, Japan, Canada, United States, and other countries have called for such devices to be installed as standard equipment in all motor vehicles sold.

 Issues to be solved, besides consumer and voter acceptance, include difficulty in obtaining accurate measurements without inconvenience, and a need to achieve high reliability, in order not to interfere with vehicle usability.